semanticmx/html5_082021/cap4-canvas/README.md

 var my_gradient = context.createLinearGradient();
 ```

 To make it from top to bottom, we have to specify the parameter, first 0 is "y" right, second 0 is "x" buttom, third 0 is left and the last one is up.
-So, we use the last parameter to indicate the width of the gradient and to indicate where to start.
+So, we use the last parameter to indicate the height of the gradient and to indicate where to start.

 ```
 context.createLinearGradient(0, 0, 0, 375);